brownben/bang/docs.md

 - Make a shallow copy of the list
 - Takes 0 parameters
 - Returns a new copy of the list

+**min()**

+- Get the minimum value of the list
+- Expects to be called on a non-empty list made up up only of numbers
+- Takes 0 parameters
+- Returns the minimum value

+**max()**

+- Get the maximum value of the list
+- Expects to be called on a non-empty list made up up only of numbers
+- Takes 0 parameters
+- Returns the maximum value

+**sum()**

+- Get the sum of the values in the list
+- Expects the list to be made up up only of numbers
+- Takes 0 parameters
+- Returns the sum

 **get(index)**